pcollinscode/DataVisualization/README.md

 1. Modifying Code - Requirements to modify source code.
    1. Any C# editor (**Recommendation**: Visual Studio 2017 Community Edition or higher).
+   1. Any Java editor (**Recommendation**: Eclipse Java Neon.3 Release 4.6.3 or higher).
 1. Executing Code.
    1. Visual Studio - allows code to run locally and in debug mode because it installs IIS Express.
    1. Without Visual Studio, Will need to install IIS locally and set up a local web server to run code.
+   1. For the WebScraper component: Can be executed on any system running a recent copy of the Java Runtime Environment using the instructions shown in the following sections.

 ## Errors
 There are two different error location and types.
 Either from the client as Javascript errors or the server side as C# exceptions.
 Exceptions on the server side are not swallowed so they will appear as HTTP error codes.
 Any errors can be reported in this repository as issues.